openlegend/core-rules/core/SRD.md

 ### Step 2: Choose Properties

-Every weapon must have either the Forceful or Precise property and some weapons have both.
+Every weapon must have either the *Forceful* or *Precise* property and some weapons have both.
 Choose one or both.

-Next, you will may select a number of properties that have significant game impact, just like Forceful and Precise, these are listed under properties.
-The difference is that these other properties each have the effect of raising the Wealth Level of the weapon by 1.
+Next, you will may select a number of properties that have significant game impact, just like *Forceful* and *Precise*, these are listed under properties.
+The difference is that these other properties each have the effect of raising the Wealth Level of the weapon.

-The Deadly property increases an item’s Wealth Level by 2 per tier.
-So a Deadly 2 item has a starting Wealth Level 4.
+The *Deadly* property increases an item’s Wealth Level by 2 per tier.
+So a *Deadly 2* item has a starting Wealth Level 4.

-Burst, Defensive, Reach, and Swift properties all increase the Wealth Level of the item by 1.
-Consumable, Slow, Immobile, and Delayed Read properties reduce the Wealth Level of the item by 1.
+The *Defensive* and *Burst* properties increase the Wealth Level of the item by 1 per tier, so *Defensive 3* would increase the item's Wealth Level by 3.

+The *Reach* and *Swift* properties increase the Wealth Level of an item by 1.

+The *Consumable*, *Slow*, *Immobile*, and *Delayed Ready* properties reduce the Wealth Level of the item by 1.

 ### Step 3: Choose Banes